Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Involves security advisor early in the process

-<mark style="background: #BABD00;">Enables organizations to:</mark>
+<mark style="background: #BABD00;">Enables organisations to:</mark>
 - Identify risk tolerance and security threats for an application
 - Understand regulatory/contractual obligations to store data in specific jurisdictions
 - Explore whether the Cloud vendor offers: Choice of selecting geographic location to store the data.
-Guarantee that data does not move unless organization decides to move
+Guarantee that data does not move unless organisation decides to move
 - Explore options to retrieve all data back from the Cloud when required
 - Identify the download or delete option of data, if required
 - Identify the choice of encryption of data when in transit and at rest

 ### <mark style="background: #BABD00;">Technical Assessment:</mark>

-<mark style="background: #BABD00;">Enables organizations to:</mark>
+<mark style="background: #BABD00;">Enables organisations to identify:</mark>
-- Identify whether Cloud service provider offers the required infrastructure
+- Whether Cloud service provider offers the required infrastructure
-- Identify whether an application is compatible with Cloud infrastructure
+- Whether an application is compatible with Cloud infrastructure
-- Identify the dependencies of an application on other components and services
+- The dependencies of an application on other components and services
-- Identify the component that must be local (on-premise) and components that can move to the Cloud
+- The component that must be local (on-premise) and components that can move to the Cloud
-- Identify the latency and bandwidth requirements
+- The latency and bandwidth requirements
-- Estimate the effort required to migrate the application
+- The effort required to migrate the application

 ### <mark style="background: #BABD00;">Assessment of License Issues:</mark>

 <mark style="background: #BABD00;">Use existing license:</mark>
-- Identify whether the organization can move its existing licensed software into the Cloud
+- Identify whether the organisation can move its existing licensed software into the Cloud
 - Cloud providers have partnered with software vendors to permit the use of existing software license in the Cloud

 <mark style="background: #BABD00;">Use SaaS based Cloud service:</mark>